stoarca/phantesta/README.md

 # Phantesta

-Phantesta is a testing library built on top of phantomjs-node or selenium.
+Phantesta is a testing library built on top of selenium.
 It allows you to
 write regression tests to ensure a rendered portion of a page does not change.